bigscotia10/disco-helper/README.md

 This app is designed to help businesses use the Sandler Method to uncover critical business issues.
 To use the app, follow these steps:

-1. Install the app by running `npm install`
-2. Start the app by running `npm run dev`
+1. Clone this repository to your local machine.
+2. Run npm install to install the necessary dependencies.
+3. Create a .env file in the root directory of the app.
+4. In the .env file, add OPENAI_API_KEY=<your_openai_api_key>.
+5. Run npm run dev to start the development server.
-3. Open [http://localhost:3000](http://localhost:3000) to use the app
+6. Open http://localhost:3000 in your web browser to use the app.

 ## How it works